mowang111/personal_knowledge_repository/1.学习笔记/b01.英语/口语/短语积累/this is one of those things where....md

 Sometimes you have one of those days where you are surrounded by people, but you still feel pretty lonely.

-I think this may be one of those situations where he feels you are crossing the boundary.
+I think this might be one of those situations where he feels like you are crossing a boundary.